Hilbert's $19^{\text{th}}$ problem revisited: Solution in Two Dimensions

 that is, the mass of $|\nabla v|^2$ decays by a fixed fraction when passing from $B_1$ to $B_{1/2}$.
 The sides of this estimate scale the same way.
 By rescaling and iterating this estimate we get that

 for some $\alpha(n,\,\lambda) > 0$ and all $r \leq 1/2$.
-In two dimensions, the previous estimate implies $C^{\alpha}$ regularity of $v$ by Morrey space embeddings (see \cite{GT} Ch.
+In two dimensions, the previous inequality gives a $C^{\alpha}$ estimate for $v$ by Morrey space embeddings (see \cite{GT} Ch.
 7 or \cite{HL} Ch.
 3).
-An advantage of this approach is that it applies to problems for which a maximum principle is unavailable, e.g. in vector-valued problems.
-In dimension $n \geq 3$, both the maximum principle and the fact that the sides of the Caccioppoli inequality scale differently play a crucial role in the proof of $C^{\alpha}$ regularity (see the next section).
-The lack of a maximum principle in vector-valued settings is fatal to regularity (see e.g. \cite{M3} and the references therein). \end{rem}
+An advantage of this approach is that it applies in settings in which a maximum principle is unavailable, e.g. in vector-valued problems.
+In contrast, in dimension $n \geq 3$, the lack of a maximum principle in vector-valued settings is fatal to regularity (see e.g. \cite{M3} and the references therein).
+For scalar problems in dimension $n \geq 3$, both the maximum principle and the fact that the sides of the Caccioppoli inequality scale differently play a crucial role in the proof of $C^{\alpha}$ regularity (see the next section). \end{rem}

 \begin{rem} In the context of the original problem, where we consider Lipschitz solutions to